MultiphaseFlowLab/FLOW36/README.md

 # FLOW36
 Github Repository of FLOW36. \
-FLOW36 is a pseudo-spectral code for direct numerical simualtion of multiphase turbulence based on a phase-field model approach.
+FLOW36 is a pseudo-spectral code for direct numerical simulation of multiphase turbulence based on a phase-field model approach.

 If you use this code, please cite the following work: